-Mostly, for Frenkel excitons in organic materials, the binding energy is $\sim 0.1 - 1$ eV, and for Wannier-Mott excitons in inorganics, it is of the order of $\sim 10$ meV [31].
-As the room temperature thermal energy approximately equals 30 meV, the binding energies comparison above makes it clear why the excitons in organic materials are stable, and in inorganic - are not stable at room-temperatures.
+Mostly, for Frenkel excitons in organic materials, the binding energy is $\sim 0.1 - 1$ eV, and for Wannier-Mott excitons in inorganics, it is of the order of ~ 10 meV [31].
+As the room temperature thermal energy approximately equals 30 meV, the binding energies comparison above makes it clear why the organic materials are stable, and inorganic - not stable at room-temperatures.